Pringled/pyversity/benchmarks/README.md

 For each dataset, we use a leave-one-out evaluation protocol: we hold out one item per user as the test set, train embeddings on the remaining interactions (preventing leakage), generate candidate items, then rerank with each diversification strategy.
-We measure relevance (nDCG) and diversity (ILAD, ILMD) to answer: *which strategy gives the best relevance-diversity tradeoff?*
+We measure relevance (nDCG) and diversity (ILAD, ILMD) to answer: *(1) can diversification improve relevance?
+(2) how much diversity can we gain without hurting it?*

 In addition, we measure latency of each strategy as the number of candidates scales.